nrsa-cmd/TrySpective/docs/Metaphysics/Deity.md

-Something akin to a [hivemind](Swarms) cannot only form for lesser, soulless creatures.
+Something akin to a hivemind (see [[Swarms]]) cannot only form for lesser, soulless creatures.
 When sentients form societies or tribes and these begin to exhibit sufficiently complex decision making of their own then said cultures can form [[Souls]] of their own.
 These are typically more complex than the souls of swarms.

 These souls are referred to as gods.
 Members of the hive are referred to as followers.